Wildlife Bushfire Safety Tips

-- Take domestic animals with you if you evacuate or keep cats indoors and dogs under control wherever possible so that wildlife can flee safely through your yard if needed.
+- Take domestic animals with you if you evacuate, or keep cats indoors and dogs under control wherever possible so that wildlife can flee safely through your property.

-- Leave out bowls of water for animals and birds escaping fires, use shallow bowls with a few sticks or stones on one side to allow smaller animals to escape if they fall in.
+- Leave out shallow bowls of water for animals and birds escaping fires, and add a few sticks or stones on one side to allow smaller animals to escape if they fall in.

-- Keep a cardboard box, gloves, PPE and a towel in the boot of your car in case you find an injured animal that you can safely contain without putting yourself in any danger.
+- Keep a cardboard box, gloves, personal protective equipment and a towel in the boot of your car in case you find an injured animal that you can safely contain without putting yourself in any danger.

-- If you rescue an animal that has been burnt, do not attempt to feed it, please wrap it loosely, ideally in 100% cotton fabric, place it in a ventilated box with a lid and keep it in a dark, quiet place whilst waiting for a rescuer or for transport to the nearest vet.
+- If you rescue an animal that has sustained burn injuries, do not attempt to feed it.
+Please wrap it loosely, ideally in 100% cotton fabric, place it in a ventilated box with a lid and keep it in a dark and quiet place whilst waiting for a rescuer or for transport to the nearest vet.
 Water should not be poured from a water bottle above the animal.

-- Handling of wild animals should only occur in the course of containing the animal to reduce additional stress.
-Please keep all animals away from children and pets.
+- Keep all animals away from children and pets.
+Handling wild animals should only occur in the course of containing the animal to reduce additional stress.

-- If you can safely take injured animals to your nearest vet please do so, as injured animals will require urgent vet assessment.
-If you can please also call WIRES to let us know which vet you’ve taken the animal to so we can follow up with vet to bring the animals into care when they are ready.
+- Take injured animals to your nearest vet if you can safely, as injured animals will require urgent vet assessment.
+Call WIRES to let us know which vet you’ve taken the animal to, so we can follow up with the vet to bring the animals into care when they are ready.

-- It is important to note that no-one should enter active or seemingly dormant fire grounds to rescue wildlife: leave this to trained, licensed wildlife carers who are authorised to work with first responder agencies.
-It is critical that no-one hinder firefighters or emergency services during this time.
+- No one should enter active or seemingly dormant fire grounds to rescue wildlife: leave this to trained, licensed wildlife carers who are authorised to work with first responder agencies.
+It is critical that no one hinders firefighters or emergency services during this time.